MediaTek-Labs/mt3620_m4_software/MT3620_M4_Sample_Code/FreeRTOS/MT3620_RTApp_FreeRTOS_GPT/README.md

-# Sample: MT3620 M4 real-time application - Bare Metal GPIO
+# Sample: MT3620 M4 real-time application - FreeRTos GPT
 ### Description
-This sample demonstrates how to use GPIO, GPT and UART on an MT3620 real-time core.
+This sample demonstrates how to use GPT and UART on an MT3620 real-time core.
-- On-board LED_Red(GPIO8), LED_Green(GPIO9) and LED_Blue(GPIO10) are used as GPIO output.
-- On-board Button_A(GPIO12) and Button_B(GPIO13) are used as GPIO input.
+- GPT0/GPT3 are used to print log periodically.
-- GPT0 is used for LED_Green blinking.
-- GPT3 is used for motitoring Button_A and Button_B status.
 - ISU0 UART interface is used to print the output log.
-- User could press Button_A to turn on LED_Blue, and release to turn off.
-- User could press Button_B to turn on LED_Red, and release to turn off.
 (Note, UART port number in main.c could be changed from **OS_HAL_UART_ISU0** to **OS_HAL_UART_PORT0** to use M4 dedicate UART port.)
 Please refer to the [MT3620 M4 API Rerference Manual](https://support.mediatek.com/AzureSphere/mt3620/M4_API_Reference_Manual) for the detailed API description.

 ### Prerequisites
 * **Hardware**